-The best of the crystals, the bright white fleur de sel, are the ones that sit on top of the water, with the less sought-after gros sel found below, grey from contact with the mud.
+The best of the crystals, the bright white fleur de sel, are the ones that sit on top of the water, with the less sought-after gros sel or sel gris found underneath, grey from contact with the mud.

 Even salt has a hierarchy.

 I’ve been fascinated by the little white crystals ever since I read my first fleur de sel label on the small cardboard tins in my mother’s pantry.